solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

   [Summary of tasks]: #summary-of-tasks
   [13 / Final Summary]: #final-summary
   [3]: #resources-10
-  [Questions and feedback]: #questions-and-feedback
-  [Find a partner to assist in migrating]: #find-a-partner-to-assist-in-migrating
   [MySQL]: https://www.mysql.com/
   [Microsoft Azure]: https://portal.azure.com/
   [The diagram shows the progression of development evolution in the guide.]: